Book Your Stay

 Coastal Waters

 Again, the water may be off limits from time to time, but Coronado’s golden beaches are always OPEN for year-round enjoyment.
+You can check water conditions off the coast of Coronado here.

 Click here for a live peek of Coronado Beach!
 This free webcam shows the crashing waves, ocean breezes and white sand beach near the Hotel del Coronado.